The intellectual properties of

 Market Buoyancy / Disruptive Edge Statement:

-Often manipulated by corporate, government and special interest groups, the news industry generally incurs antagonistic reviews through public scrutiny, and due to the prevailing existences of these relationships, a critical lack of trust has formed and hardened over a period of decades.
-Moreover, the news industry's leading networks are continually driven by ratings in order to sustain a competitive advantage, making them vulnerable to erratic decision-making, and while on the other hand inciting enormous conflict across the globe.
-Taking into account all the above circumstances, it has been determined that All things STUPID about the news will fill a void by affording the world’s public an unorthodox means in which to vent their point of views.
-The prospective owner[s] who understands this particular volatile disposition within the industry can ultimately benefit from it, wherein [All things STUPID about the news] provides an exclusive domain name and a remarkable idea from which to launch an exciting venture; hence the $mm sales price, as it is believed that the ROI will far exceed the asking price upon the venture reaching maturity, appealing to both the public and a doable IPO.
-This would be a venture wherein the ideologies of freedom-of-speech and expression takes on the intrusions & assertions of freedom-of-the-press.
+Often manipulated by corporate, government and special interest groups, the news industry typically undergo antagonistic reviews from public scrutiny, and due to those ongoing activities, a critical lack of trust has developed and even strengthened over a period of decades.
+Additionally, the news industry's cable TV networks are driven by ratings, and so, for each network to maintain a competitive edge, often erratic decisions are made internally, predisposing networks to relentless censuring and conflict.
+Considering the above-mentioned, it's understandable why All things STUPID about the news would fill an enormous void, particularly, by affording the public a means in which to vent their point of views.
+Prospective owners who understand this volatility that encompasses the news industry, will ultimately benefit from it, as All things STUPID about the news provides for an exclusive domain, and a remarkable idea from which to launch an exciting service for years to come.
+This would be a venture wherein the ideologies of freedom-of-speech and expression takes on the intrusions and assertions of freedom-of-the-press.

 Some Likely Competitors Are: